-Top 10 Challenges of Living with Rheumatoid Arthritis as an Invisible Illness
+Challenges of Living with an Invisible Illnessby Lene Andersen, MSW Patient Advocate

 While some people with rheumatoid arthritis (RA) have evidence of visible illness, many of us do not.
 You cannot see the scars, both physical and emotional, or the swollen joints that we hide.
-Here are some of the challenges of living with RA.
-(All images credit: Thinkstock)
+Each day, our invisible illness creates challenges that we have to try to overcome.
+These are some of those challenges.

 “Only old people have arthritis”